MrRGnome/lnd-dash/README.md

 ## Getting started

 This assumes you have a running `lnd` node on the Bitcoin testnet, using default macaroon authentication.
-It also requires you have yarn installed, you can find it at https://yarnpkg.com/lang/en/docs/install/
+It also requires you have yarn and nodejs installed, you can find nodejs at https://nodejs.org/en/download/ and yarn at https://yarnpkg.com/lang/en/docs/install/

 ```bash
 $ yarn install